gmzabos/howto/blockchain/stellar/STELLAR_issue_asset.md

 - Scroll down to `Sign in Transaction Submitter` and click it.
 - Scroll down to `Submit Transaction` and click it.

-## Send the new token from ISSUER to DISTRIBUTOR
+## Howto - send the new token from ISSUER to DISTRIBUTOR

 - Access Stellar [Laboratory](https://laboratory.stellar.org/){:target="_blank"}.
 Select "public" on the top right corner.
 - Select `Build Transaction`, paste the `Public Key` (ISSUER) into the `Source Account` field.